SKindij/JavaScript-Reference-Guide/Object-methods/README.md

-_All cars have the same properties, but the property values differ from car to car.<br>
+&emsp; _All cars have the same properties, but the property values differ from car to car.<br>
 All cars have the same methods, but the methods are performed at different times._

 You can access object properties in two ways: